2-Day Trip to Athens Greece | Best Sites & Activities

 Greek Parliament

-The Greek Parliament sits right in the very center of Athens, where the city’s heartbeats and all the great political events have happened, on Syntagma Square.
+The Greek Parliament sits right in the very center of Athens, where the city’s heart beats and all the great political events have happened, on Syntagma Square.

-The lean neoclassic structure was designed by Friedrich von Gartner and completed in 1843.
+The lean neoclassical structure was designed by Friedrich von Gartner and completed in 1843.
 It first served as a Palace until 1924, when a referendum abolished the monarchy.
 It is next to the National Gardens and Zappeion Megaron.

-In front of the Parliament House, there is the monument, the Tomb of the Unknown Soldier.
-It is guarded by the Greek army, the Evzones, dressed in the official traditional Greek uniforms, and every half an hour they engage in disciplined and proud ceremonial pacing.
-The changing of the guards is a ceremony that is very impressive and takes place every hour.
+In front of the Hellenic Parliament is the Tomb of the Unknown Soldier.
+It is guarded by the Greek army’s Evzones, who are dressed in traditional Greek uniforms.

 What else is there?